-ON THIS PAGE: You will find out more about what factors increase the chance of meningioma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma.
+To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop tumors, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.